 For the past five years, Michael, Kelly and their entire extended family have dedicated themselves to helping The Children’s Tumor Foundation.
 Every year, they participate in the Los Angeles NF Walk and their team has been the top contributor the past three years running.
 Additionally, they have organized their own fundraisers, including a stand-up paddle event called “Stand Up to NF” and a “Where the Wild Thing” themed-party back in North Carolina.

-Ken Rudd is Of Counsel to Zeichner Ellman & Krause LLP, a financial services/business law firm headquartered in New York City, with additional offices in New Jersey, Connecticut, and Israel.
-His law practice focuses on commercial and business litigation, particularly in the financial services space, as well as in regulatory compliance, including internal investigations, with an emphasis on anti-money laundering (AML) compliance.
+Ken Rudd is a partner at Zeichner Ellman & Krause LLP, a financial services/business law firm headquartered in New York City, with additional offices in New Jersey, Connecticut, and Israel.
+His law practice focuses on commercial and business litigation, particularly in the financial services space, as well as in regulatory compliance, including internal investigations, with an emphasis on anti-money laundering issues

 In addition, Ken represents financial institutions in general commercial litigation, including matters involving allegations of financial fraud, the Uniform Commercial Code, real estate, and a variety of contractual disputes.